costineesti/about-me/content/notes/embedded systems 4.md

 title: PWM Module in Verilog
 draft: false
 tags:
-date: 2026-05-11
+date: 2026-05-12
 ---

 I was provided the datasheet for the `Automotive fully integrated H-bridge motor driver` (**VNH2SP30-E**).

 The assignment is to design and develop a PWM module.
-It has to provide three output signals:
+It has to provide **three output signals**:

 1. `INA (Pin 5)` and `INB (Pin 11)` which provide the direction
 2. `PWM (Pin 8)`.
-The pins are provided by Table 3.
+The pins are provided by Table 3 (and the .csv in our case).

 The **implementation follows Table 12** from the datasheet.